misener/GRTTWaK-website/faq/tips-for-readers.md

 We post daily reader videos to [Facebook](https://www.facebook.com/pg/grownupsreadthingstheywroteaskids/videos/) and [YouTube](https://www.youtube.com/c/GrownupsReadThingsTheyWroteasKids).
 Your video will likely be posted in the weeks (or months) following the live event.

 If you'd like a recording of your reading, please be patient.
 Video takes a while.
-We will probably post a video of you, and we always send a heads-up email to readers to let them know their video is about to be posted.
+We will probably post a video of you, and we always send a heads-up email to readers to let them know their video has been posted.

 ## Questions?

-If you have any questions about any of this, don't hesitate to ask: [dan@grownupsreadthingstheywroteaskids.com](mailto:dan@grownupsreadthingstheywroteaskids.com) If you want to get a better sense of what our shows are like, [listen to some past episodes of our podcast](http://www.grownupsreadthingstheywroteaskids.com/category/podcast/).
+If you have any questions about any of this, don't hesitate to ask: [dan@grownupsreadthingstheywroteaskids.com](mailto:dan@grownupsreadthingstheywroteaskids.com) If you want to get a better sense of what our shows are like, [listen to some past episodes of our podcast](http://www.grownupsreadthingstheywroteaskids.com/category/podcast/) or [watch vides of past readers](https://www.facebook.com/pg/grownupsreadthingstheywroteaskids/videos/).

 See you soon, and thanks again!